dtak/dynamic-mixing/README.md

 *python run.py --dataset d --out_dir o* from the command line.

-This will produce a list of policies for the data set.
+This will produce a list of optimal policies for the data set.

 Please reach out to sonali.parbhoo@unibas.ch for any bug reports or concerns.